-- 1. Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part - 2.
-Our plan cannot cover a drug purchased outside the United States and its territories. - 3.
+- 2. Our plan can't cover a drug purchased outside the United States and its territories. - 3.
 Use of the drug must be approved by the FDA or supported by certain medical references as a treatment for your condition.
 Your doctor or other provider may prescribe a certain drug to treat your condition, even though it wasn't approved to treat the condition.
-This is called "off-label use."
+This is called "offlabel use."
 Our plan usually doesn't cover drugs prescribed for off-label use.

-Also, by law, Medicare or TennCare cannot cover the types of drugs listed below.
+Also, by law, Medicare or TennCare can't cover the types of drugs listed below.

-Drugs used to promote fertility

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for the treatment of anorexia, weight loss or weight gain - Outpatient drugs made by a company that says you must have tests or services done only by them
+- Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for the treatment of anorexia, weight loss or weight gain - Outpatient drugs made by a company that says you must have tests or services done only by them